 New Zealand was always a dream destination for me and been in my bucket list for quite some time.
 So when a plan came up for it; it was an easy decision to say yes.
 The travelling party included my dear wife Sruthy and our friends Aravind, Manju, Rahul & Kalyani.

 Malayalam has always had a history of assimilating loan words from various foreign tongues.
 This has been true even in some of the common everyday slang words that Malayalees use in day to day conversations.
-Some of the most interesting ones that caught my eye are below.
-Yemandan (യമണ്ടൻ) adj. unusually huge and/or powerful The name came from, believe it or not, a German warship called SMS Emden.

 I have been meaning to get this site back on track for sometime now.
 It has been a while.
 Procrastination was one primary obstacle, Wordpress was another.
 But then I discovered Ghost thanks to two of my colleagues.
 Inspired by them, I migrated the entire blog to Ghost complete with a new shiny handcrafted theme.
 Migration wasn't that hard and all the heavy lifting can be done by

 *Does the flap of a butterfly’s wings in Brazil set off a tornado in Texas?*One of my favourite thought exercise is to romanticize about the chaos theory.
 So this other day, I was having a conversation with one of my dear friends regarding the multiple ‘what-if’s in our life line.
 Isn’t it incredible that random actions by random actors cause incredible repercussions to your future?
 Sometime